joakimk/minimapper/README.md

 ### Custom entity class

 [Minimapper::Entity](https://github.com/joakimk/minimapper/blob/master/lib/minimapper/entity.rb) adds some convenience methods for when a model is used within a Rails application.
 If you don't need that you can just include the core API from the [Minimapper::Entity::Core](https://github.com/joakimk/minimapper/blob/master/lib/minimapper/entity/core.rb) module (or implement your own version that behaves like [Minimapper::Entity::Core](https://github.com/joakimk/minimapper/blob/master/lib/minimapper/entity/core.rb)).

+### Supporting other persistance methods

+We had an in-memory mapper but we removed it because we've found that we never use it.
+For now we've choosen to do the simplest thing and have minimapper be just a data-mapper adapter for ActiveRecord.
+That might change in the future.

 ## Inspiration